Veterinary Scale Comments Leave Llama Not Amused

 Talking scale just won’t shut up

 There’s something slightly disturbing about appliances that talk.
-The cool, metallic voice of this Talking Scale may seem nonjudgmental at first, but give it time and it will sound as if it is taking on a mocking tone.
+The cool, metallic voice of Talking Scales may seem nonjudgmental at first, but give it time and it will sound as if it is taking on a mocking tone.
 The spoken emphasis will be placed on pounds instead of just simply reciting the number… a preprogrammed sense of disbelief at your weight will shine through its circuits… it will start gasping when you step on it.
 In a way, you can’t blame the device: I’d be grumpy too if people stood on me all day…

 Oh, this isn’t that type of scale?
 Hmm.
 Great idea then!